 Nigel then joined Staffordshire County Council, as its Inspector for Music & Performing Arts.
-He became Head of Staffordshire Performing Arts (SPA), the county’s music service, which went on to be judged twice as “Outstanding” in external reviews, and also won the Diploma of Merit from the National Music Council.
+He became Head of Staffordshire Performing Arts (SPA), the county’s music service, which went on to be judged twice as “Outstanding” in external reviews, and won the Diploma of Merit from the National Music Council.

 Continuing as head of SPA, he was promoted to hold concurrent roles: firstly as Deputy Head of QLS (Staffordshire’s school improvement service), and then as Assistant Director of Education & Lifelong Learning, where he headed the County Council’s cultural development division, leading on cultural education policy and overseeing the work of the Arts & Museums Services, the Archives Service, and SPA.

 Whilst in Shropshire and Staffordshire Nigel worked as an Ofsted inspector.
-He served on more than 80 school inspections in England over a ten-year period, leading on music, and whole-school teaching & learning, and Spiritiual, Moral, Social and Cultural provision.
+He served on more than 80 school inspections in England over a ten-year period, leading on music, and whole-school teaching & learning, and Spiritual, Moral, Social and Cultural provision.

-Nigel led the partnership between SPA, City Music Service Stoke, New Vic Theatre, Planet Sound and Beavers Arts which founded “Make Some Noise” in 2001.
-It was one of the original Youth Music Action Zones in England (and in essence, an early “music education hub”).
+Nigel led the partnership between SPA, City Music Service Stoke, New Vic Theatre, Planet Sound and Beavers Arts which founded “Make Some Noise” in 2001, as one of the first Youth Music Action Zones in England (and in essence, an early “music education hub”).
 He chaired its management board for seven years and then oversaw its development into an independent charity.
 He went on to form the Staffordshire and Stoke-on-Trent Music Education Hub, as part of the first cohort of government-funded “hubs” in England.

-Nigel led the planning with two hubs and two professional orchestras that established “In Harmony Telford & Stoke-on-Trent” and he chaired its management group.
-His work with other senior colleagues in Staffordshire, Stoke-on-Trent, Shropshire and Telford laid the foundations for the development of the North-West Midlands Music Education Hub.
+Nigel led the planning with the CBSO and Manchester Camerata and two music education hubs to establish “In Harmony Telford & Stoke-on-Trent” and he chaired its initial management group.
+His work with senior colleagues in Staffordshire, Stoke-on-Trent, Shropshire and Telford laid the foundations for the subsequent development of the North West Midlands Music Education Hub – now The Music Partnership.